 More Packing Resources

-We’re always writing the about the best travel gear and giving your our favorite packing tips.
+We’re always writing about the best travel gear and giving your our favorite packing tips.
 Here’s a list of more articles we’ve written in the past:

 - Best Travel Backpacks